 - Spider Training

-Each IPAF course, no matter what category, tend to go by a similar structure.
-The day will start with a theory based session in which Health and Safety Legislation, the safe operating guide and the responsibility of an operator are covered.
+Each course, no matter what category, tend to go by a similar structure.
+The tutor will start the day with a theory-based session in which they will cover Health and Safety Legislation, the safe operating guide and the responsibility of an operator.
 They will also have a briefing on how to safely use the machine they are training on.

 You will then cover the pre-user checks on a machine and becoming familiar with the machine.
 The trainer will then touch on what are safe working environments to operate the machine.